isomerpages/pris-test/_visit-matters/Visit Information/When can I Visit.md

 ![](/images/Placeholder%20for%20Image.png)
 [Image of Face to Face visit (Re-enacted)]

+**The scheduled Face-to-Face Visit days for the different institutions are as follow:**

 Information on the visit days of Face-to-Face Visit for Penal inmates (Short Sentence and Long Sentence), Drug Rehabilitation Centre (DRC) inmates & Inhalant Abusers (IA) can be viewed via this link: < To redesign visit days to pdf>

 ##### Televisit<br>